- SmartScreen is a cloud-based malware protection tool embedded in Microsoft's IE and Edge browsers.

 - Open Registry Editor.

-- Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer in the left pane.
-In the right pane, locate SmartScreenEnabled and double-click it.
-If this value isn’t available, right-click the right pane and choose New > String Value.
+- In the right panel, locate SmartScreenEnabled and double-click it.
+If this value isn’t available, right-click the right panel and choose New > String Value.
 Set the name of the string value to SmartScreenEnabled.

 - Change the Value data to Off and click OK to save changes.